Brief Descriptions of the 16 Personality Types of the MBTI * assessment created by Myers & Briggs.

 Click on the Type Letter or Letters to Read the Description

-You may have to push your
+After viewing a Type Description, you may have to push your

 back browser button to return